local-ch/lhc/README.md

 ## Transfer data through the body

-Data that is transfered using the HTTP request body is transfered as you provied it.
+Data that is transfered using the HTTP request body is transfered as you provide it.

 If you want to send it as json, you should transfer it to json first.